Quas94/simple-climate-model/README.md

 - Advanced Features

 Imminent TODO list:
-- revisit method of fetching default scenarios when custom scenarios are possible: make sure defaults aren't modified
-- temperatures for some scenarios are bugged, sometimes entire app's data gets messed up and bugged. something to do with the 'albedo increase' scenario?
 - input charts for custom scenario years are a bit off

 - adding additional years to scenario inputs